 The model metadata (model_metadata.json) contains the raw mean absolute error scores, the raw predictions, and the true values for each of the cross-validation folds.

-Figure 1 contains a histogram for the number of successful repeats for each parameter combination.
+For each group of repeats, we tracked the number of simulations that were run and the number of simulations that ran successfully.
+Figure 1 contains a histogram of the number of successful repeats for each parameter combination.
+For example, of the 65536 unique parameter combinations, approximately 5000 had eight successful repeats.

-Figure 2 contains the probability of a simulation failing for each of the two algorithms.
+For a given parameter set, the probability of a simulation failing is the number of failed simulations divided by the number of simulations that were run.
+Figure 2 contains the probabilities of a parameter set failing for each of the two algorithms (force-biased and Lubachevsky–Stillinger).

 Figure 3 contains the histograms of observed particle packing fractions for each of the two algorithms.

 Figure 1.
 Histogram of number of parameter groups vs. number of successful repeats within a given group.
+For example, of the 65536 unique parameter combinations, approximately 5000 had eight successful repeats.

 Figure 2.
 Histogram of normalized simulation counts vs. the probability of a simulation failing for a given parameter set.
 On average, the force-biased algorithm or fba (blue) is more likely to succeed than the Lubachevsky–Stillinger or ls (red) algorithm.